 “Tell me, knight,” Shedsa said with her seductive red lips.
 “Are you ready to die?”

 With that the creatures began the attack.
-Cleirk stopped one of them with his hammer, then struck an one.
+Cleirk stopped one of them with his hammer, then struck another one.
 The creatures surrounded him, walking in a circle around him.
 One of the creatures leapt to meet the great hammer, only this time the blow was followed by an explosion.

 Shedsa couldn’t see what was going on inside the black cloud, until a new explosion came, and then another.